pebblecode/pebblecode.github.io/events/insurance/seminar-insurance-july_19.md

    bio:
     - "As co-founder of both pebble {code} and pebble.it, and board member for various digital businesses, Toby is passionate about effecting positive change through the best use of technology and design."
     - "Toby is an expert in innovation, leadership and managing teams on rapid development projects, and regularly speaks on Lean Product Development and Startup acceleration."
     - "Toby has worked in both startup and enterprise businesses, and brings the best of both worlds to pebble and pebble's clients.
-He is excited about helping businesses in the Insurance industry understand their customers and users, and use technology to differentiate and win!"
+He is excited about helping businesses in the insurance industry understand their customers and users, and use technology to differentiate and win!"
     - "Toby has a Computer Science degree from Durham University."

 ## Google Maps URL